jmibann/mercado-libre-challenge/readme.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-Backend runs on port 3500 if no .env file is created and specifies a different one. <br />
+Backend runs on port 8080 if no .env file is created and specifies a different one. <br />
 [http://localhost:3500](http://localhost:3000) to view it in the browser.

+note: Take into account that changing backend port, also a change at frontend project is required to avoid CORS error.

 ### `npm test`